CalebGrove/Backdraft-Docs/getting-started.md

 7. Back on your page, double-click beneath the header and hit ⌘V to paste the module in.
 Remove the text, and replace the image with your own. **For your new image to be flexible, it needs to be imported as a pass-though.** See [this article](flexible-graphics.html) for more details.

 8. Underneath the hero image, we want to have a two column layout to describe our product.
-Now we will go to the **Framework Modules** page, copy the **twoWrapper** element, and paste it into the text flow of your new page, just like you did in step 7.
+Now we will go to the **BD: Framework Modules** page, copy the **twoWrapper** element, and paste it into the text flow of your new page, just like you did in step 7.
 Customize the content to taste.

 9. Last but not least, we need a footer.
 Go and get the four column module from the **BD: Alt Modules** page and add it to the page just as you've been doing.

 Congratulations, you have just created a responsive page!
 Make sure the test and verify that it is all working correctly.

-## Adding Elements
+## Adding Custom Elements

 You've just created your responsive website, but what if you want to add images inside the columns, or have a Google Maps action element on the page?